clipmove/NotBlood/README.md

 NBlood now uses nblood_cvars.cfg instead of settings.cfg.
 Please rename your settings.cfg if you need to retain settings from a previous version.

 ## PCExhumed
-A port of the PC version of Exhumed based on EDuke32
+A port of the PC version of Exhumed based on EDuke32.

 ### Installing
+If you have a digital copy of PowerSlave (DOS Classic Edition) installed, such as from Steam or GOG, no installation is necessary!
+Otherwise:

 1. Extract PCExhumed to a new directory.
 2. Copy the following files from the PC retail version of Exhumed or Powerslave (Exhumed preferred), or the Powerslave demo available at http://www.jonof.id.au/build.games/ps.
 Beta, pre-release or other demo versions not supported.

-   STUFF.DAT
+   * STUFF.DAT
-   DEMO.VCR
+   * DEMO.VCR
-   BOOK.MOV
+   * BOOK.MOV

 3. Recommended (but optional) - Add the games CD audio tracks as OGG files in the format exhumedXX.ogg or trackXX.ogg (where XX is the track number) to the same folder as pcexhumed.exe.
 The game includes tracks 02 to 19.